Health and Travel Alerts Learn More Left arrow

 Humpback whale

 Sitka’s proximity to the Pacific Ocean attracts diverse marine and avian species throughout the year.
-In autumn, it becomes a crucial resting place for humpback whales on their 6,000-mile round-trip migration to Hawaii.
+During fall in Alaska, it becomes a crucial resting place for humpback whales on their 6,000-mile round-trip migration to Hawaii.

 Enhance your whale-watching time in Sitka by opting for a small vessel scenic excursion.
 These tours usually provide comfortable heated cabins, weather-resistant rain gear for unpredictable weather, quality binoculars, and expert guides to help ensure you have an exceptional marine mammal-spotting experience.